sadaf-iftikhar/llm-security-gateway/README.md

 **Test 6 - Rate Limit Test**
 Expected Result: BLOCKED after 5 attempts

-Send this exact request 6 times in a row using the same user_id and you will see the system block the user on the 6th attempt.
+Make this request 6 times consecutively and with the same user id and you will notice that the system blocks the user on the 6 th attempt.
 ```json
 {
   "user_id": "attacker_01",